DKIM CNAME Records Office 365: A Step-by-Step Guide

 Start by heading to Email & collaboration > Policies & rules > Threat policies > Email authentication settings.
 From there, click the DKIM tab and select the domain you want to configure.
 You’ll see a toggle for ‘Sign messages for this domain with DKIM signatures.’
 When you try to enable it, a pop-up will appear with the exact CNAME details you need.
 Microsoft’s official guide on how to use DKIM for email outlines this process perfectly.
 Copy both ‘Hostname’ and ‘Points to address or value’ entries—you’ll need them for the next step.

-Add the CNAME Records to Your DNS
+Adding Your New CNAME Records to DNS

 With your CNAME values copied, it’s time to add them to your domain.
 Log in to your domain registrar’s website—this is wherever you bought your domain, like GoDaddy, Namecheap, or Cloudflare.